christianolander/cat-mode/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-- Thanks to all contributors and users who have helped improve Cat Mode
-- Special thanks to our feline friends for inspiring this project 😺
+- Special thanks to the feline friends for inspiring this project 😺

 ## Support